nigelandrewquinn/Hackerrank/README.md

 # Hackerrank
-My answers to problems on https://www.hackerrank.com
+My solutions to problems on https://www.hackerrank.com